 Part III G.1.n Site map requirements (cont.)
-Y N Comments Include the location of existing and planned buildings, roads, parking facilities, and utilities? vi, include the location of all erosion and sediment control practices, including the location of areas likely to require temporary stabilization during the course of site development? vii. include the location of sediment and storm water management basins noting their sediment settling volume and contributing drainage area? viii, include the location of permanent storm water management practices to be used to control pollutants in storm water after construction operations have been completed? ix. include areas designated for the storage or disposal of solid, sanitary, and washout, and areas for vehicle fueling? include the location of designated construction entrances where the - x.
-Include the location of designated construction entrances where the vehicles will access the construction site? xi.
-Include the location of any in-stream activities including stream crossings? - - An include the location of any in-scream activities including scream crossings: Has 401 certification been obtained?
-Part III.G.2 Sediment and Erosion Controls - - Part 111.G.2 Sediment and Prosion Controls - Erosion Control a.
-Non-Structural Preservation Methods a.1.Has every effort been made to preserve the natural riparian setback adjacent to streams or other surface water bodies? - - SUMMIT- has a riparian review been completed?
+Y N Comments include the location of existing and planned buildings, roads, parking facilities, and utilities? vi. include the location of all erosion and sediment control practices, including the location of areas likely to require temporary stabilization during the course of site development? + vii. include the location of sediment and storm water management basins noting their sediment settling volume and contributing drainage area? viii. include the location of permanent storm water management practices to + be used to control pollutants in storm water after construction operations have been completed? ix. include areas designated for the storage or disposal of solid, sanitary, and + toxic wastes (including dumpster areas), areas designated for cement truck washout, and areas for vehicle fueling? x.
+Include the location of designated construction entrances where the + vehicles will access the construction site? xi. include the location of any in-stream activities including stream crossings?
+Has 401 certification been obtained?
+Part III.G.2 Sediment and Erosion Controls 100 Erosion Control a.
+Non-Structural Preservation Methods a.1.
+Has every effort been made to preserve the natural riparian setback adjacent to streams or other surface water bodies?
+SUMMIT- has a riparian review been completed?
 Are setbacks shown on plan? - has a variance been granted? a.2.
-Have efforts been made to phase in construction activities in order to minimize the amount of land disturbance at one time? - a.3.
+Have efforts been made to phase in construction activities in order to minimize the amount of land disturbance at one time? a.3.
 Will any portions of the site be left undisturbed, if so what percentage?
 Erosion Control b.
 Structural Erosion Control b.1.
 Does the SWP3 describe the control practices used to re-stabilize areas after grubbing or construction?
 General, channel, slopes b.2.
-Does the SWP3 specify the types of stabilization measures to be employed for any time of the year? i.
-Temporary stabilization Notes For disturbed areas within 50 feet of a stream remaining dormant for over 14 days, will temporary erosion controls be applied within 2 days?
+Does the SWP3 specify the types of stabilization measures to be employed for any time of the year? Г i.
+Temporary stabilization Notes Т For disturbed areas within 50 feet of a stream remaining dormant for over 14 days, will temporary erosion controls be applied within 2 days?
 For disturbed areas over 50 feet away from a stream remaining dormant for over 14 days, will temporary erosion controls be applied within 7 days?
 For disturbed areas that will be left idle over winter, will temporary erosion controls be applied prior to onset of winter weather? ii.
 Permanent Stabilization Notes For disturbed areas within 50 feet of a stream at final grade, will permanent erosion controls be applied within 2 days of reaching final grade?
-For disturbed areas remaining dormant for over 1 year or at final grade, will permanent erosion controls be applied within 7 days? b.3.
+For disturbed areas remaining dormant for over 1 year or at final grade, will permanent erosion controls be applied within 7 days? Г b.3.
 Rock Construction Entrances Is a RCE provided at all access points?
-Is a stabilized staging area provided? c.
-Runoff Control Practices c.1.
-Does the SWP3 incorporate measures to reduce flow velocity - (e.g., riprap, ditch check dams)? if no are they necessary? c.2.
-Does the SWP3 incorporate measures to divert concentrated flow? - - - - ii.
-Is clean run on water diverted around the site? iii.
+Is a stabilized staging area provided? Г c, Runoff Control Practices 5500 c.1.
+Does the SWP3 incorporate measures to reduce flow velocity T (e.g., riprap, ditch check dams)?
+H - - c.2.
+Does the SWP3 incorporate measures to divert concentrated flow? - i.
+Is concentrated flow directed to a sediment basin? - li.
+Is clean run on water diverted around the site? \vdash iii.
 Are slopes drains or rock chutes provided to carry runoff down steep slopes? d.
 Sediment Control Practices d.1.
 Will sediment control devices be implemented for all areas remaining disturbed for over 14 days?